MicroEJ/Tool-Project-Template-VEEPort/README.md

 ### <VEE_PORT> Build

-To build the <VEE_PORT>, use one of these 2 solutions:
+To build the <VEE_PORT>:

 - Run the `app` sample Application [on the Simulator](https://docs.microej.com/en/latest/SDK6UserGuide/runOnSimulator.html) or [on Device](https://docs.microej.com/en/latest/SDK6UserGuide/runOnDevice.html).
   This automatically builds the <VEE_PORT> and uses it.
-- Launch the `buildVeePort` Gradle task on the `vee-port` project.
-  This builds the <VEE_PORT> in the `vee-port/build/veePort` folder.

 The build may take several minutes.
 The first time, the <VEE_PORT> build requires to download modules that are available on the MicroEJ Central Repository.

 Please wait for the Application start, or for the final message: